![]() ![]() ![]() |

 SPACE(N)

-space characters.
+N space characters.

 REPLACE(str,from_str,to_str)

-with all all occurrences of the string
+str with all all occurrences of the string

-replaced by the string to_str
+from_str replaced by the string to_str.

 REPEAT(str,count)

-repeated count
+str repeated count

-, returns an empty string.
-Returns NULL
+times.
+If count <= 0, returns an empty string.
+Returns NULL if

-or count
+str or count are NULL.

 REVERSE(str)

-with the order of the characters reversed.
+str with the order of the characters reversed.

 INSERT(str,pos,len,newstr)

-, with the substring beginning at position
+str, with the substring beginning at position

-characters long replaced by the string
+pos and len characters long replaced by the string

 ELT(N,str1,str2,str3,...)

-, and so on.
-Returns NULL
+2, and so on.
+Returns NULL if N is less than 1

 or greater than the number of arguments.
-ELT()
+ELT() is the complement of

 FIELD(str,str1,str2,str3,...)

-in the str1
+str in the str1, str2,

-list.
+str3, ... list.

-is not found.
+Returns 0 if str is not found.

-is the complement of ELT()
+FIELD() is the complement of ELT().

 FIND_IN_SET(str,strlist)

-if the string str
+1 to N if the string str is in the list

-substrings.
+strlist consisting of N substrings.
 A string list is a string

 composed of substrings separated by `,' characters.
 If the first

-argument is a constant string and the second is a column of type SET
+argument is a constant string and the second is a column of type SET,

-function is optimized to use bit arithmetic!
+the FIND_IN_SET() function is optimized to use bit arithmetic!

-is not in strlist
+Returns 0 if str is not in strlist or if strlist

 is the empty string.
-Returns NULL
+Returns NULL if either argument is NULL.

 This function will not work properly if the first argument contains a